Royal Society Bakerian Medal

 The Bakerian Medal is one of the premier medals of the Royal Society that recognizes exceptional and outstanding science.
 It comes with a medal award and a prize lecture.
 The medalist is required to give a lecture on any topic related to physical sciences.
-It is awarded annually to individuals in the field of physical sciences, including computer science.
+It is awarded annually to an individual in a field of the physical sciences, including computer science.

 History

 The prize was started in 1774, when Henry Baker left £100 to establish a spoken lecture given by a Fellow of the Royal Society about natural history or experimental philosophy.